bmjkb/GraphRag/README.md

 Additional Information (Optional)
 	•	Open to new opportunities in Python development, automation, and AI-driven solutions.
 	•	Passionate about solving real-world problems through software development.
+Developed complex SQL queries and optimized database performance, resulting in a 30% reduction in query response time and enhanced overall system efficiency.